pupil-labs/pupil-docs/src/invisible/explanation/basic-concepts.md

 Every wearer is assigned a unique ID, such that you can edit the name and profile picture at any time without mixing up your recordings.

 In some cases it can make sense to use the offset correction feature to compensate systematic offsets in the predictions of individual wearers (see [How to apply offset corrections?]()).
-The offset you set will be saved in the werar profile and applied to future recordings of this subject automatically.
+The offset you set will be saved in the wearer profile and applied to future recordings of this subject automatically.

 ## Templates